 This policy will provide clear guidelines for:

-• free kindergarten funding for funded sessional kindergarten programs
+• Free kindergarten funding for funded sessional kindergarten programs.

 • This policy applies to the approved provider, persons with management or control, nominated supervisor, persons in day-to-day charge, early childhood teachers, educators, staff, parents/guardians attending Woodlands Long day Care and Kindergarten.

-Free Kindergarten: A Victorian Government initiative providing free kindergarten programs for four- year-old and three-year-old children in funded services
+Free Kindergarten: A Victorian Government initiative providing free kindergarten programs for four- year-old and three-year-old children in funded services.

 General background information:

-From 2023, the Victorian Government is making kindergarten programs free for three and four-year-old children saving you and your family up to $2,000 per year for their program.
-Free Kinder is a critical component of the Victorian Government’s Best Start, Best Life reform.
+From 2023, the Victorian Government is making kindergarten programs free for three and four-year-old children saving you and your family up to $2,000 (this amount will vary depending on the department and the regulations they bring out each year) per year for their program.

 What does free kindergarten mean at Woodlands?